DIY e-bike from 2006

 No time to make your own electric bike?

 page on my web site.

-Selling and servicing e-bikes and electronics for the Department of Conservation are my main jobs these days.
+Selling and servicing e-bikes and doing electronics design and repair for the Department of Conservation are my main jobs these days.

 Copyright 1997-2018 by Anthony Field on all images/text/information and graphical materials on this website.